University of Florida word mark

 NIH requires senior/key personnel to disclose all resources made available to them in support of or related to all of their research endeavors, regardless of whether or not they have monetary value and regardless of the performance site of the research.
 Even if the researcher performs the activity outside of the researcher’s UF appointment period (e.g., a nine-month faculty member conducts the activity during the summer months or as part of activities for a start-up company) or at a location other than UF, the researcher must disclose the activity.
 The required NIH Other Support format can be found here.

-Examples of Other Support include, but are not limited to, the following:
+Examples of Other Support include, but are not limited to:

 • Resources and/or financial support from all foreign and domestic entities that are available to the researcher.
 This includes but is not limited to: